USEPA/WNTR/documentation/waternetworkmodel.rst

                                    diameter, minimum volume, and volume curve.
                                    The method :doc:`add_tank</apidoc/wntr.network.model>` can be used to add a tank to the network.
                                    Tanks can also be added using the [TANKS] section of an EPANET input file.
-                                   **WNTR does not support non-cylindrical shape tanks.**

-   Emitters                        Emitters are nodes with pressure-dependent demand.
-Emitters are used for devices such as sprinklers where the flow is
-                                   not controlled by a customer the way a sink or bathtub faucet is.
-                                   **WNTR does not support emitters in the [EMMITER] section of an EPANET input file.
-Pressure-driven simulation can be used to simulate emitters.**

    Pipes                           Pipes are links that transport water.
                                    Pipe attributes include pipe name, start node name, end node name, length, diameter, roughness,